 9 "The patriarchs, being envious, sold Joseph into Egypt; yet God was with him 10 and delivered him out of all his adversities, and gave him favor and wisdom before Pharaoh, king of Egypt; and he made him governor over Egypt and all his house.
-11 And a famine came upon all the land of Egypt and Canaan, even a great affliction, and our fathers couldn't find food.
+11 And a famine came upon all the land of Egypt and Canaan, even a great affliction, and our fathers could not find food.
 12 But upon hearing that there was wheat in Egypt, Jacob first sent our fathers.
 13 On the second trip Joseph was made known to his brothers, and Joseph's family was presented to Pharaoh.
-14 Joseph sent and summoned his father Jacob and all his relatives, seventy-five souls.
-15 So Jacob went down to Egypt; and he died, he and our fathers; 16 and they were transferred to Shechem and placed in the tomb that Abraham bought for a sum of money from the sons of Hamor of Shechem.
+14 Joseph sent and summoned his father Jacob and all his relatives, seventy-five souls.3 15 So Jacob went down to Egypt; and he died, he and our fathers; 16 and they were transferred to Shechem and placed in the tomb that Abraham bought for a sum of money from the sons of Hamor of Shechem.4 [enter Moses]

-[enter Moses]

-17 "Now as the time of the promise was approaching which God had sworn to Abraham, the people increased and were multiplied in Egypt, 18 until a different king arose who had not known Joseph.
-19 This man took advantage of our race and oppressed our fathers, making them expose their babies so that they wouldn't stay alive.
-20 At that time Moses was born, and was well pleasing to God; he was nurtured in his father's house for three months.
-21 When he was exposed Pharaoh's daughter took him to herself and brought him up as her own son.
+17 "Now as the time of the promise was approaching which God had sworn to Abraham, the people increased and were multiplied in Egypt, 18 until a different5 king arose who had not known Joseph.
+19 This man took advantage of our race and oppressed our fathers, making them expose their babies so that they would not stay alive.6 20 At that time Moses was born, and was well pleasing to God; he was nurtured in his father's house for three months.
+21 When he was exposed, Pharaoh's daughter took him to herself and brought him up as her own son.
 22 So Moses was educated in all the wisdom of the Egyptians; he was mighty in words and deeds.
-23 Now when he was forty years old, it came into his a. his offspring would be aliens in a foreign land
+23 Now when he was forty years old, it came into his heart to visit his brothers, the sons of Israel.7 24 Well seeing one of them being wronged, he defended and avenged the one being oppressed, striking down the Egyptian.
+25 Now he supposed that his brothers understood that God was giving